 If you own an older Ford SuperDuty truck, I bet at one point or another you have thought about swapping to newer trucks rims.
 All the rims from 1999 till 2008 can be swapped around with only slight modification to the truck - by using a wheel adapter.
 Wheel adapters have come up with a bad name in the community, so we are going to explain how to safely do this swap.

-The first thing that should be noted is that all the rims on F250 - F350 single or dual rear wheels between the years of 1999 to 2008 used a 8 * 170mm lug pattern on a hub centric rim.
+The first thing that should be noted is that all the rims on F250 - F350 single or dual rear wheels between the years of 1999 to 2017 use a 8 * 170mm lug pattern on a hub centric rim.
 There is one extremely important distinction here - the fact that these rims are HUB CENTRIC.
 Remember that word.
 That means that the center portion of the wheel hub centers the wheel but it also helps support some weight of the truck.
 A hub centric wheel generally uses lug nuts with flat washers, although sometimes you do see tapered applications.

 A lug centric rim relies solely on the lug nuts to center and support the weight of the vehicle.
 In the case of these heavy SuperDuty trucks, never mount a lug centric wheel or adapter to the vehicle.
 The studs will likely fail causing the wheel to separate from the vehicle.